KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 Last year, the PSF was on the cusp of receiving a non-trivial $1.5 million NSF grant for CPython and PyPI security work.
 The PSF Board voted unanimously against taking the money due to an ambiguous "no DEI" requirement and [the proposal was withdrawn](https://discuss.python.org/t/the-psf-has-withdrawn-a-1-5-million-proposal-to-us-government-grant-program/104620).

-The community came through with a huge outpouring of support that resulted in a year-end fundraising record $590,591 raised from 5561 donors.
+The community came through with a huge outpouring of support that resulted in a year-end fundraising record of $590,591 raised from 5561 donors.

 Places to find community after PyCon US:
 * Python Discord